 However feel free to skip if you do not have.
 I have made this several times without the use of tea as I have young kids at home.

-To make the tea decoction you can either use 1 tea bag each time or half tsp tea powder each time.
-Do not over boil the decoction to the extent it turns bitter.
+While making the decoction do not over boil the tea to the extent it turns bitter.
 Do not use tea powder that has leaves.

 Chole recipe | How to make chole